Batch42/yourbase/README.md

 Now run the HTTP client.

 You can use the `bazel run` command for that.
-We can't do multiple bazel operations at once, that's why we cannot do `bazel run` for the server and the client at the same time.
+We can not do multiple bazel operations at once, that's why we cannot do `bazel run` for the server and the client at the same time.

 You can pass arguments to the target program by putting them after a `--` otherwise the arguments are interpreted as arguments to `bazel`.